-Available On: Starter, Professional and Business Plus
+Available On: Premium, Professional and Enterprise

 Work Orders in UpKeep can include one-time tasks or prebuilt checklist templates to guide technicians through standardized steps.
 Here's how to use each option — and when to choose one over the other.